Academy football: Zac Brunt case - is £120,000 fee for a 15-year-old what really happens?

 'This could be the end of my career'

-"Unless you're the next [Cristiano] Ronaldo, clubs don't want to pay £120,000 for a 15-year-old."
+"Unless you're the next Cristiano Ronaldo, clubs don't want to pay £120,000 for a 15-year-old."

-Aged 15, Zac Brunt has been part of academies at Aston Villa, Manchester City, Atletico Madrid, and most recently Derby.
+Zac Brunt has been part of academies at Aston Villa, Manchester City, Atletico Madrid, and most recently Derby.

 He spent the past two years with the Championship club's elite academy on what is commonly known as an Elite Player Performance Plan (EPPP) - designed to bring the best young players, the best coaches and the best environments together at an early age.

-"I felt like I wasn't getting anywhere at Derby," Brunt told the BBC.
+"I felt like I wasn't getting anywhere at Derby," the 15-year-old told the BBC.
 "Other clubs are interested but the fee is so big.
-For two years work, have I cost Derby County £120,000?
+For two years' work, have I cost Derby County £120,000?
 Probably not.

 "I think this could be the end of my career.
 I can't go anywhere else apart from semi-professional - the highest level I can go - unless a professional team buys me out of this clause."

 Derby told BBC Sport it would be "inappropriate" to comment on the "development or performance of individual players".
-The club added that it "prides itself on class-leading pastoral care" and the quality of its academy, and that it "retains the right to seek compensation" for any player who leaves.
+The club added it "prides itself on class-leading pastoral care" and the quality of its academy, and it "retains the right to seek compensation" for any player who leaves.

 The Premier League and the English Football League (EFL) said the "vast majority" of young players moving between academies have compensation waived.